igorline/slither_wiki/Upgradeability-Checks.md

 ### Initialization checks

 Contracts based on `delegatecallproxy` cannot be initialized through constructors.
 As a result, init functions must be used.
-These functions do not benefitfrom:
+These functions do not benefit from:
 - The Solidity C3 linearization.
 As a result, an init function can be called multiple times, or never.
 - The init functions must be calleable only once.
-- Race conditions can occur during deployement.
+- Race conditions can occur during deployment.

 If the contract uses the zos library (and the `Initializable` contract), the util checks that:
  - All the `initalize` functions call the `initializer` modifier